dklaes/SDSS-catalogue-creator/README.md

 ======================

 A Python based script for getting catalogues from the SDSS database, optimized for KiDS observations.

-You can modify the SDSS-DR version in the script "sqlcl.py" by changing "public_url" (DR8, DR9 and STRIPE82 are already written in the script).
+In the newest version the catalog can be chosen in the command line argument.
+At the moment are supported:
+	- SDSS-DR8
+	- SDSS-DR9
+	- STRIPE82